Ranking Free RAG: Replacing Re-ranking with Selection in RAG for Sensitive Domains: Theoretical Analysis

 \section{Theoretical Analysis}

-We now prove that optimizing the DPO objective leads to an aligned policy that selects appropriate contextual evidences through rationale generation.
+We now prove that optimizing the DPO objective leads to an aligned policy that selects appropriate contextual evidence through rationale generation.

-Let $\pi_\theta$ be a policy trained using the DPO objective with preference data derived from relevant and irrelevant evidences with their corresponding rationales.
+\begin{theorem}[Optimality of DPO for Rationale-Based Evidence Selection] Let $\pi_\theta$ be a policy trained using the DPO objective with preference data derived from relevant and irrelevant evidence with their corresponding rationales.
 Under certain regularity conditions, as the amount of preference data increases, $\pi_\theta$ converges to:

-Where $r^*(q,c,r)$ is the true reward function capturing the appropriateness of evidence selection and rationale generation based on the query.
+Where $r^*(q,c,r)$ is the true reward function capturing the appropriateness of evidence selection and rationale generation based on the query. \end{theorem}

-\begin{proof} We proceed with the proof step by step.
+We proceed with the proof step by step.

 \textbf{Step 1:} Recall from \cite{rafailov2023direct} that DPO is derived from the following principle: in the Bradley-Terry preference model, the probability that response $(e_w,r_w)$ is preferred over $(e_l,r_l)$ given query $q$ is: